MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-automation.md

 1. In the Azure portal, navigate to your Azure Kubernetes Fleet Manager resource.
 1. From the service menu, under **Settings**, select **Multi-cluster update** > **Auto-upgrade profiles**.
 1. Select **Create**, enter a name for the profile, and then select whether the profile is **Enabled** or not.
-Disabled auto-upgrade profiles do not trigger when new versions are released.
+Disabled auto-upgrade profiles don't trigger when new versions are released.
 1. Select the update sequence of either **Stages** or **One by one**.

     :::image type="content" source="./media/auto-upgrade/create-auto-upgrade-profile-01.png" alt-text="Screenshot of the Azure Kubernetes Fleet Manager Azure portal pane for creating auto-upgrade profile that updates clusters using a strategy." lightbox="./media/auto-upgrade/create-auto-upgrade-profile-01.png":::